DJx26/Stock-Fundamental-Analysis/README.md

 2. Ratio Calculation: Automatically computes the P/E, ROI, and Debt to Equity ratios using the latest reported figures.

 3. Analysis Output: Presents the results in a clear, tabular format for quick comparison, highlighting trends and outliers.

+IPORTANT ;

+Why Use This Project?

+1: Objective, quantitative investing: Avoid speculation by sticking to concrete, universally accepted metrics.

+2: Efficiency: Analyze multiple stocks quickly—no more manual ratio crunching.

+3: Open-source flexibility: Extend the analysis to more ratios or data sources to fit your unique workflow.